CosmWasm/cosmwasm/SEMANTICS.md

 When we "make a query", we serialize a
 [`QueryRequest` struct](https://github.com/CosmWasm/cosmwasm/blob/v0.14.0-beta4/packages/std/src/query/mod.rs#L27-L48)
-that represents all possible calls, and then pass that over FFI to the runtime, where it is interpretted in the `x/wasm` SDK module.
+that represents all possible calls, and then pass that over FFI to the runtime, where it is interpreted in the `x/wasm` SDK module.
 This is extensible with blockchain-specific custom queries just like `CosmosMsg` accepts custom results.
 Also note the ability to perform raw protobuf "Stargate" queries: